Skip to Main Content High Contrast Mode: Off

 “I take great personal satisfaction that my support of the Community Foundation and other nonprofits in the region, like Goodwill, helps ensure an equitable quality of life for all,” said Jerry.

-As an organization, we strive to be a community partner, nurturing equity in our region, and it takes involvement from all sectors to achieve the goals that improve our community.
-Jerry and Goodwill Northern Michigan are actively contributing to a shared effort to create a more equitable community.
+As an organization, we strive to be a collaborative partner, recognizing that progress requires involvement from all sectors.
+Both Jerry and Goodwill Northern Michigan are actively contributing to a shared effort to create a fair and just community.

 “Participation is a form of stewardship that promotes community impact and trust—both of which are critical to accomplishing the mission of the Community Foundation,” said Jerry.

-We are proud to support local community members in transitioning from homelessness to stable living situations by working with grant partners like Goodwill Northern Michigan.
-These types of collaborative efforts are critical to cultivating a region that supports everyone.
+We are proud to support local people in transitioning from homelessness to stable living situations by working with grant recipients like Goodwill Northern Michigan.
+These types of partnerships are critical to cultivating a region that supports everyone.

 “Communities need institutions that know them deeply, who understand the local dynamics, strengths, struggles, and opportunities,” said Dan.
 “While organizations like ours focus on one part of the puzzle, the Community Foundation sees the whole picture.
 We are fortunate to have a Community Foundation that is passionate about creating a better community for all of us.”

-Together, as a community, we can support those who need it most.
+Together, we can support those who need it most.
 By helping one another through challenges like homelessness, we are creating a region where every person feels connected, supported, and empowered.

 Writer: Alex Dailey